Reno, Nevada: Economy

-Since the turn of the 21st century, greater Reno saw an influx of technology companies entering the area, following major initiatives and investments by investors from Seattle & the Bay Area.
-The first one in 1999 was Amazon.com in Fernley.
+Since the turn of the 21st century, Greater Reno saw an influx of technology companies entering the area, following major initiatives and investments by investors from Seattle & the Bay Area.
+The first one in 1999 was Amazon in Fernley.
 After the Great Recession, the state placed an increased focus on economic development.
 Thousands of new jobs were created.

-The Tesla Gigafactory at the Tahoe Reno Industrial Center is the largest building in the world, purportedly covering 5.8 million square feet.
+The Tesla Gigafactory at the Tahoe Reno Industrial Center is one of the largest buildings in the country, purportedly covering 5.8 million square feet.
+Although it was originally Tesla's largest factory, it's since been superseded by Gigafactory Texas, which has 10 million square feet.
+It employs roughly 11,000 people, making Tesla larger than any employer in the city of Reno, though the Industrial Center is located just outside of the city.
+In 2023 Tesla announced a $3.6 billion expansion of the facility that would incorporate an additional four million square feet, including an all-new plant for Semis and a much larger one for battery development.
+The new facilities are expected to add up to 3,000 new Tesla employees to the region upon completion.

 The arrival of several data centers at the Tahoe Reno Industrial Center is further diversifying a region that was best known for distribution and logistics outside gaming and tourism.
-Switch's new SuperNAP campus at the Tahoe Reno Industrial Center is shaping up to be the largest data center in the world once completed.
+Switch's new SUPERNAP campus at the Tahoe Reno Industrial Center is shaping up to be the largest data center in the world once completed.
 Apple is expanding its data center at the adjacent Reno Technology Park and recently built a warehouse on land in downtown Reno.
-Rackspace is also building a $422 million data center next to Apple.

 The greater Reno area also hosts distribution facilities for Amazon, Walmart, PetSmart and Zulily.

 Top employers

-According to Reno's 2016 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Reno's 2023 Fiscal Year Annual Comprehensive Financial Report, the top employers in the city are: